 One of the limitations mentioned above was Bitcoin's limited scripting language.
 While Bitcoin is not easily programmable, it is secure and reliable as a decentralized store of value.
 Stacks unleashes Bitcoin through Clarity, a new programming language that brings smart contracts to Bitcoin.

-Through Clarity, developers can deploy smart contracts on top of Bitcoin without changing Bitcoin's scripting language.
+Through Clarity, developers can deploy smart contracts on top of Bitcoin without changing Bitcoin's scripting language or Bitcoin's decentralization.
 Importantly, Stacks’ smart contracts can interact with Bitcoin’s global state and on-chain data, meaning you can create DeFi apps that react to native Bitcoin transactions.

-Bitcoin only processes seven transactions per second compared to Ethereum's 15.
-Stacks provides a solution to that scalability problem by enabling transactions to occur outside of Bitcoin, and then settling those transactions on the Bitcoin blockchain every 10 minutes with the mining of a new Bitcoin block.
+There are more than 250,000 confirmed Bitcoin transactions daily, and that number will only increase as Bitcoin’s popularity continues to rise.
+However, it’s also somewhat constrained by Bitcoin’s processing power of five transactions per second.
+Stacks provides a solution to this scalability problem by enabling transactions to occur outside of Bitcoin, then settling those transactions on the Bitcoin blockchain every 10 minutes with the mining of a new Bitcoin block.

-To bring improved scalability for Bitcoin DeFi, the Stacks ecosystem has taken on a number of new initiatives to scale the network, including microblocks, appchains, and hyperchains by Hiro.
+The Stacks ecosystem has taken on a number of new initiatives to bring improved scalability for Bitcoin DeFi projects, including microblocks, appchains, and subnets by Hiro.
 These improvements will allow Bitcoin DeFi to scale from thousands to millions of users.

 Introduces Security Through Proof of Transfer